KrakenIsHere/The-Vineheart-Realm/content/4. Assets/Books/2024/Dungeon Master's Guide.md

 >
 > Once the above information is added, give a copy of the sheet to each player.
 Players can fill out their sheets anonymously, but ask each of them to add the following information:
 >
-> **Limits.** Using an **X** for a hard limit or a question mark for a soft limit, indicate any potentially sensitive elements that are problematic.
+> </b>Limits.** Using an </b>X</b> for a hard limit or a question mark for a soft limit, indicate any potentially sensitive elements that are problematic.
 Add any other elements to avoid.
 >
 > **Hopes, Expectations, and Concerns.** In the last two boxes, share any hopes and expectations for the game, and list any concerns about behavior at the table.
 >